instructlab/community/CONTRIBUTING.md

 In addition to this repository, InstructLab has two related repositories:

-* [`ilab` command-line interface (CLI) tool](https://github.com/instructlab/cli).
+* [`ilab` command-line interface (CLI) tool](https://github.com/instructlab/instructlab).
 This repository is responsible for the `ilab` command-line interface (CLI) tool.
-* [taxonomoy tree](https://github.com/instructlab/taxonomy).
+* [taxonomy tree](https://github.com/instructlab/taxonomy).
 This repository is responsible for the taxonomy tree that allows you to create models tuned with your data.

 The following sections provide a general overview for contributing to any of the InstructLab repositories.